fredlcore/BSB-LAN/HOWTO.md

 ATTENTION:
       There is no waranty that this system will not damage your heating system!

+Authors:
-Author: Gero Schumacher (gero.schumacher ät gmail.com) (up to version 0.16)
+Gero Schumacher (gero.schumacher ät gmail.com) (up to version 0.16)
 Frederik Holst (bsb ät code-it.de) (from version 0.17 onwards)
 Based on the code and work from many other developers (see Info section below).
 Many thanks!

 License:
       You are free to use this software on your own risk.
 Please take care of the licenses of the used libraries and software.